 Vendor financing and credit reporting

 Dear Liz: I bought a house and the seller financed the sale.
 I made all payments on time, but this is not reflected in my reports to the three credit bureaus.
-On the same subject : Protect Your Retirement Accounts From the Tax Man.
+This may interest you : Do you have to take distributions from an inherited Roth IRA?.
 What can I do to get mortgage payments recognized in my credit reports?

 Answer: One of the benefits of selling a dealer – where the person selling the house is your lender – is that getting a mortgage can be easier than applying to a bank or company.
 Individuals, however, are usually unable to report payments to credit bureaus, so your payments will not appear on credit reports.